 be given to the AER before the proposed extension comes into service.

-AGN is not required to notify the AER under this Section 8.1 to the extent that the cost of the proposed extension has already been included and approved by the Regulator in the calculation of Reference Tariffs, in which case, this Access Arrangement applies to incremental services to be provided by means of the proposed extension.
+Multinet is not required to notify the AER under this Section 8.1 to the extent that the cost of the proposed extension has already been included and approved by the Regulator in the calculation of Reference Tariffs, in which case, this Access Arrangement applies to incremental services to be provided by means of the proposed extension.

-After considering AGN’s application, and undertaking such consultation as the Regulator considers appropriate, the Regulator will inform AGN of its decision on AGN’s proposed coverage approach for the new network section.
+After considering Multinet’s application, and undertaking such consultation as the Regulator considers appropriate, the Regulator will inform Multinet of its decision on Multinet’s proposed coverage approach for the new network section.

 The Regulator’s decision referred to above may be made on such reasonable conditions as determined by the Regulator and will have the effect stated in the decision.